-Native soils are mapped as "Melbourne loam" per the USDA Soil Conservation Service of Lewis County.
-This soil reportedly formed in residuum from siltstone.
+Two native soils are mapped in the project limits per the USDA Soil Conservation Service of Lewis County.
+Melbourne loam is mapped over most of the site, with lesser Buckwheat silt loam.
+These soils reportedly formed in residuum from siltstone and sandstone.
 Native soils in the test pits appear to conform to the mapped soil type.